 Your driver will get you to Udaipur airport today in time for your onward flight and your assistant will help you with the check in process.

 Avoid the drive from Udaipur to Jaipur (6.5hours) or flying commercial which necessitates a stop in Delhi (totaling about 5 hours) and avail of a private charter plane to take you from Udaipur to Jaipur.
 Approximate flight time is 1 hour.

-Upon your arrival into Jaipur airport, you'll be met by an English speaking Assistant to help with logistics and driven to your hotel in the comfort of a private, chauffeur driven vehicle and driver.
+Upon your arrival into Jaipur airport, you'll be met by an English speaking Assistant to help with logistics.
+A transfer to your hotel in the comfort of a private vehicle is provided.
 Your vehicle and driver will be at your disposal for the remainder of the afternoon.

 Make your way to the Dera Amer camp situated approx 1 hour from Rambagh Palace Hotel behind the hills of the famous Amer Fort at the foothills of the Aravali Range and surrounded by the wilderness of a reserved forest.
 Catch the exhilaration of a polo match - the sport of kings!
 Next only to polo on the ancient rulers' list of favourite games was golf.
 Upon arrival, you'll have the chance to feed the elephants, before proceeding through a grand passage.
 You'll be given a brief orientation about the polo match and be privy to a demonstration round.
 Following this, you'll be encouraged to participate in the polo match.
 After the excitement, sit down to a lovely dinner.